eveliovila/onepk-BGP-conv/README.md

 It can also be used only to raise an alert if convergence has not been achieved with a specific neighbor after an specified amount of time.

+# Requirements

+This script uses the VTY service set from the onepk Cisco API.